gurditsingh/hydeout/_posts/test.md

 	Sliding windows are also fixed and equal sides windows assume that you have a window size off 10 minutes, so the first window is from 1:00 to 1:10.

-Along with the window size you also define is sliding interval hair.
-Let's see, it is five minutes.
-This means even though window sizes, 10 minutes moves or slides by only five minutes, so the next window is from one of 5 to 1 15 makes sense.
+Along with the window size you also define is sliding interval.
+Let's assume, it is five minutes.
+This means even though window sizes, 10 minutes moves or slides by only five minutes, so the next window is from 1:05 to 1:15 makes sense.
 This also means you now have overlapping windows and because of this one event may belong to multiple windows.